 The CDA carries comprehensive general liability and auto liability coverage with a limit of \$20 million per occurrence and no aggregate limit.
 Commercial property losses are covered up to the replacement cost on file with Enduris Washington.
-The CDA also carries 1) Public official errors and omissions liability coverage with a limit of \$20 million per occurrence and an aggregate limit of \$20 million, 2) Terrorism liability coverage with a limit of \$500,000 per occurrence and an aggregate limit of \$1 million, 3) Employment practices liability coverage with an aggregate limit of \$20 million per member, 4) Crime coverage with faithful performance of duty with an aggregate limit of \$250,000 per member, 5) Cyber coverage with a limit of \$2 million per occurrence and 6) Identity fraud expense reimbursement with a limit of \$25,000 per occurrence and an aggregate limit of \$25,000.
-There were no occurrences in the last three years where the amount of settlements exceeded insurance coverage.
+The CDA also carries 1) Public official errors and omissions liability coverage with a limit of \$20 million per occurrence for each wrongful act and an aggregate limit of \$20 million per member, 2) Terrorism liability coverage with a limit of \$500,000 per occurrence and an aggregate limit of \$1 million, 3) Employment practices liability coverage with an aggregate limit of \$20 million per member, 4) Crime coverage with faithful performance of duty with an aggregate limit of \$25,000 per member, 5) Cyber coverage with a limit of \$2 million per occurrence and 6) Identity fraud expense reimbursement with a limit of \$25,000 per occurrences in the last three years where the amount of settlements exceeded insurance coverage.